 Disasters (natural or man-made), climate change, loss of a major employer, or other external shock.

-The region conducted a COVID-19 Recovery and Resiliency Plan in 2021 and maintains a Pre-Disaster Mitigation Plan with regular updates.
+This CEDS recognizes and adopts the resiliency strategies outlined in the COVID-19 Recovery and Resiliency Plan (2021) and the Pre-Disaster Mitigation Plan.
+The plans are maintained with regular updates.